 “Aye,” Barion said confidently.
 “Lordaeron has fallen, but the Southern Kingdom and Kul Tiras escaped the tragedy.”

 “Yeah, the plague reached the highlands, but didn’t stretch far beyond.
 The Stormwind militia was better prepared for the onslaught and when the demons stopped coming, well the undead stopped coming too.
 We have a long fight ahead of us, but the war is over.”

 Barion had no idea of what had happened out here.
 How could he?

 “Came to find survivors like you,” Barion said proudly.
-“Admiral Proudmoore had sent a fleet of ships to get his daughter and other survivors out of harm’s way.
-They never came back.
+“Admiral Proudmoore has sent a fleet of ships to get his daughter and other survivors out of harm’s way.
 We finally heard rumors that you had made your way across the ocean to a new land.
 The Admiral had to know.”

 “Well we did,” I said with a slight grin.
 “We came here, we fought the demons, and we won the war.”